adap/flower/examples/flower-authentication/README.md

 ## Run the Flower App

 With both the long-running server-side (SuperLink+SuperExec) and two SuperNodes up and running, we can now start run.
+Note that the command below points to a federation named `my-federation`.
+Its entry point is defined in the `pyproject.toml`.

 ```bash
 flwr run . my-federation